cnsorensen/twilight-in-massachusetts/README.md

 # Twilight in Massachusetts - A Christine Sorney Mystery
 *Note: Game is not completed yet*

-This is definitely *not* a spite game against against a Female Software company and their recent lack of producing mystery games starring a Fancy detective.
+This is definitely *not* a spite game against a Female Software company and their recent lack of producing mystery games starring a Fancy detective.

 ## Description